Planet

 It is important to remember that the UAE’s legal system combines elements of civil law and Sharia law, which can influence the extradition process.
 For example, if the individual is requested for a crime classified differently in the UAE (either more serious or less serious), the court’s decision may vary based on the local legal system.

-Additionally, if the requesting country has bilateral agreements with the UAE, the extradition process may be expedited.
+Additionally, if the requesting country has bilateral treaties with the UAE, the extradition process may be expedited.
 In some cases, however, the extradition may be denied based on various legal or political reasons.
+Racial or politically motivated extradition requests are denied.

 Legal Representation for Interpol Notice Appeals

-To effectively appeal an Interpol notice, you need a lawyer who knows extradition and Interpol law.
-The UAE has many law firms that specialize in these areas.
-They offer help from the first meeting to court appearances.
+Effectively appealing against an Interpol Red Notice requires an experienced lawyer who understands extradition and Interpol law.
+Our legal team in the UAE has many skilled lawyers specializing in Interpol matters and can help with everything from the first meeting to court appearances.

 Avoiding Arrest While Under an Interpol Notice in the UAE

-Having an Interpol notice in the UAE can be scary, making it hard to avoid arrest.
-People with such notices need to know their legal rights, the limits on their freedom, and how to stay free.
+Having Interpol notices in the United Arab Emirates can be scary, and arrests can occur without warning.
+People with such international alerts need to understand their legal rights, the limits on their freedom, and how to stay free.

 An Interpol Red Notice can change how you’re seen in the UAE.
 It’s a call to police everywhere to hold you until you can be sent back.
 If you’re in the UAE or come here, you might get arrested and held until you can be sent back.